davlin0222/word-fabricator--earlier-backup/README.md

 # word-fabricator

-Produce a list of fictional words fabricated following specified rules
+Produce a list of fictional words - fabricated by following specified rules